Vinayvasantham/DevOps_Assessment/README.md

 4.Configure Terraform Variables:

-  - Copy terraform.tfvars.example to terraform.tfvars and update the variables with your specific values.
+  - Copy terraform.tfvars.example to terraform.tfvars and update the variables with your specific values (SSH_PUBLIC_KEY and EMAIL)

 5.Deploy Infrastructure: